mbzshajib/mbzshajib/short-version-profile.md

 ### **Summary**

 <!-- Make one line -->
-Very passionate to apply my acquired engineering knowledge and solve critical business and social problems which will add value to society and help people to have a better life.
+Passionate to apply my acquired engineering knowledge and solve critical business and social problems which will add value to society and help people to have a better life.

 ---